Chimmiii/Bike-my-Type/README.md

 Java Development Kit (JDK) 8+

-Primary language and environment.
+Primary programming language.

 Java Swing

-Used for building the interactive and user-friendly Graphical User Interface (GUI).
+Used for building the Graphical User Interface (GUI).

-Object-Oriented Programming (OOP)

-The foundational methodology used to structure the code.

-Data Persistence

-[EDIT THIS: Specify how data is saved, e.g., Object Serialization, or File I/O (CSV/Text files)]
+File I/O / Serialization

+(Placeholder: Data Persistence method used to save and load inventory data between sessions.)

 📂 Getting Started

 Prerequisites

-Ensure you have Java Development Kit (JDK) 8 or later installed on your system.
+Java Development Kit (JDK) 8 or later: Required to compile and run the Java source code.

-An Integrated Development Environment (IDE) such as IntelliJ IDEA or Eclipse is recommended.
+Java IDE (Recommended): An IDE like IntelliJ IDEA or Eclipse simplifies project management.

 Running the Application